 - Staying away from soaking in the bath too long

 Another at-home treatment you’ll likely try is compression stockings.
 According to Mayo Clinic, compression stockings “steadily squeeze your legs, helping veins and leg muscles move blood more efficiently.”

 While most compression stockings are available at drug stores, there are also prescription-strength ones that you can get from your doctor.

-More Severe Varicose Veins
+Treatments For More Severe Varicose Veins

 If you find that at-home treatments and compression stockings aren’t working, or your vein specialist determined that your issue was more serious from the start, you will turn to other vein treatments.